-The average cost to install drywall in a 10×12 room is $650-900.
+The average drywall cost in a 10×12 room is $650-900.
 The size of your walls, type of sheetrock, as well as the complexity of labor involved will have the biggest impact on the total cost of installing and finishing drywall in your house.

 Contractors use drywall in homes and commercial spaces to construct wall and ceiling surfaces.
 Drywall is also known as wallboard, sheetrock or gypsum board.